edm00se/blog/_posts/2015-11-05-the-right-tool-for-the-job.md

 This is also the giant crux of why, when Dave Leedy encourages others to share their content in a blog, there's really no excuse.
 It was his request that those with something to share ought to do so that prompted me a little over a year ago to start my blog and I like to think that's been successful.
 So, in the spirit of open source and community, please share with the community that has in all likelihood helped you to become a better developer.
 It has aided me more times than I can count.

 #### An Offer
 If you're looking to get set up with a blog on GitHub Pages and need to wrap your head around something I didn't touch on here (custom domain names, etc.), let me know on Twitter or here.
 There is plenty of material I didn't cover and sometimes a friendly shout out can save some hassle.
 What I ask in return is community involvement; but hey, if you're starting a blog, you're on the right track!
-Cheers :beers:.
+Cheers 🍻.